Take control of your hearing with the Eargo 5 — a new, revolutionary and virtually invisible hearing aid. | CNN Underscored

 Eargo 5 is customizable to each user’s individual needs and preferences, using its trademarked Sound Match™ technology.
 Eargo 5 reduces the bulkiness experienced with traditional hearing aids and is the smallest in-ear device the company has ever made.
 That means the discomfort, embarrassment, and stigma that keep people from using clunky, old-fashioned aids aren’t an issue—Eargo 5 is light as a whisper (while letting you hear every single one of them).

 Hearing aids need to work in a variety of hearing situations.
 You’re using your ears in a completely different way inside a sleeping baby’s nursery than at an outdoor rock concert, for example.
-So Eargo has made the settings on Eargo 5 personalizable, with four easy presets for common hearing environments—like taking part in a meeting, talking on the phone, listening to music, and dining in a crowded restaurant—that can be engaged with a simple tap of the user’s ear, or in the mobile app.
+So Eargo has made the settings on Eargo 5 personalizable, with four easy presets for common hearing environments—like taking part in a meeting, talking on the phone, watching tv, and dining in a crowded restaurant—that can be engaged with a simple tap of the user’s ear, or in the mobile app.
 Need noise reduction for that concert?
 No problem!
 Have to hear every peep from that sleeping infant?
 Done.

 Other updates that make Eargo 5 easy to use include: new contactless recharging with magnets to easily place in the charging area, extra mic caps, redesigned Petal ear tips with built-in filters, and an energy-dense VARTA® lithium-ion battery that can achieve a full charge in as little as four hours.